ernestang98/offsec-prep/osed-prep/LiveOverflow/0x19-0x1B/README.md

 ### 0x19 Working on Net0

-- RE net0 binary using `strace ./BINARY` and `strace -f ./BINARY` to see how the program works (e.g. setting of GID & UID, cloning processes, construction of STDIN, STDOUT, STDERR).
+- Reverse engineer net0 binary using `strace ./BINARY` and `strace -f ./BINARY` to see how the program works (e.g. setting of GID & UID, cloning processes, construction of STDIN, STDOUT, STDERR).
 Running `strace` with `-f` flag follows any child processes that is created which allows you to debug and gather more information on the binary

 - Run `ps -aux` and `netstat -ano` to see running processes